 Implementing regulations and sample policies will soon be available on the department's website; and while the law preempts local sick-leave ordinances enacted in the state on or after January 1, 2017, it leaves in place the Montgomery County Earned Sick and Safe Leave Law ordinance passed in 2016.
 Employers with employees working in Montgomery County need to revise their paid leave policies and practices to comply with both state and county leave requirements.

 Maryland employers: Ensure compliance with the paid sick leave law

 Covered Maryland employers should immediately review their leave policies to ensure they comply with the new sick and safe leave law and begin complying with the new law.
 They must notify their workers in writing of their right to paid sick leave and the rate of sick-leave accrual.
 Employers must also provide employees with a written statement regarding the amount of sick and safe leave available to use by the employee whenever wages are paid.
 And, covered employers must also maintain records for three years of sick leave hours accrued and used by each employee.

-Employers are encouraged to monitor the DLLR website for the release of sample policies, implementing regulations, and information related to enforcement.
+Employers are encouraged to monitor the DLLR website for sample policies, implementing regulations, and information related to enforcement.